How To Organize Notes

 Organizing Your Visual Notes: Composition

 Do you struggle with the layout of your visual notes?
 What points and visuals go where?
 Why are some things we capture larger than others?
-Let us demystify how we arrange our notes into clear compositions in this 90-minute mini-workshop.
+Let us demystify how we arrange our notes into clear compositions in this 90-minute workshop.